Updated on May 29th, 2021 // by Katie Griffin

 Women who give birth vaginally experience less risk of serious complications.
 This includes a lower risk of infections and blood clots, to name a few.
 Additionally, vaginal birth gives moms who want more children the best chance for implantation, placental health, and a strong uterus in future pregnancies (6).

 At times, a cesarean birth is unavoidable and beneficial.
 However, for most low-risk pregnancies, couples can prepare prenatally to experience a low-intervention, vaginal birth.
-A high-quality natural childbirth class will prepare you with the tools and communication skills you need to work towards this goal.
-When considering your choice between c section vs vaginal birth, be sure to consider the unique benefits of that vaginal birth can offer both mom and baby.
+A high-quality natural childbirth class will prepare you with the tools and communication skills you need to work toward this goal.
+When considering your choice between c section vs vaginal birth, be sure to consider the unique benefits that vaginal birth can offer both mom and baby.
 Vaginal birth is a choice worth preparing and advocating for!

-Kopa Birth’s online birthing classes allow you to prepare for a natural hospital birth from the comfort of your own home, 24/7.
-Enroll today in our free online childbirth class and start preparing for your natural birth!
+Kopa Birth’s online birthing classes allow you to prepare for natural childbirth in the comfort of your own home, 24/7.
+Enroll today in our free online childbirth class to learn more about preparing for natural childbirth.

-(1) CDC – National Center for Health Statistics – Births — Method of Delivery. https://www.cdc.gov/nchs/fastats/delivery.htm.
+- CDC – National Center for Health Statistics – Births — Method of Delivery. https://www.cdc.gov/nchs/fastats/delivery.htm.
 October 7, 2106.

-(2) American Congress of Obstetricians and Gynecologists.
+- American Congress of Obstetricians and Gynecologists.
 (2014, March).
 ACOG/SMFM Obstetric Care Consensus: Safe Prevention of the Primary Cesarean Delivery.
 American Journal of Obstetrics & Gynecology.

-(3) Buhimschi, C.C. & Buhimschi, I.A.
+- Buhimschi, C.C. & Buhimschi, I.A.
 (2006).
 Advantages of Vaginal Delivery.
 Clinical Obstetrics and Gynecologys, 49, (1), 167-183.

-(4) Childbirth Connection (2012).
+- Childbirth Connection (2012).
 Vaginal or Cesarean Birth: What Is at Stake for Women and Babies?
 New York: Childbirth Connection.

-(5) Buckley, S.J., (2015, January).
+- Buckley, S.J., (2015, January).
 Hormonal Physiology of Childbearing: Evidence and Implications for Women, Babies, and Maternity Care.
 Childbirth Connection.

-(6) American Congress of Obstetricians and Gynecologists.
+- American Congress of Obstetricians and Gynecologists.
 (2013, March).
 Vaginal Delivery Recommended Over Maternal-Request Cesarean.
 News Release. http://www.aog.org/About-ACOG/News-Room/News-Releases/2013/Vaginal-Delivery-Recommended-Over-Maternal-Request-Cesarean